 Hans C. Olsen Distinguished Teacher Educator Award

-Sponsored by the Hans C. Olson Memorial Fund
+Sponsored by the Hans C. Olsen Memorial Fund

 The Hans C. Olsen Award for the Distinguished Teacher Educator has been established by the Association of Teacher Educators to select and honor those individuals whose contributions to the preparation of teachers is worthy of special recognition.